 Godot

 One of my favorite FOSS projects.
-I have some hours spent in it and I've also read a bigger chunk of it's codebase.
+I have some hours spent in it and I've also read a bigger chunk of its codebase.

 XNA/FNA/MonoGame